hoplon/javelin/README.md

 (destroy-cell! c)
 ;; Disconnects c from the propagation graph so it can be GC'd.

-(lens c f)
-;; Creates a "lens" from a cell c and an update callback f.
-Lenses are formula ;; cells on which swap! or reset! may be called, firing the update callback.
-;; The callback must be a function of one argument–the requested new value.

 (dosync exprs*)
 ;; Evaluates exprs (in an implicit do) in a transaction that encompasses exprs